Republic of Korea Navy: Aircraft

 The Air Wing Six operates about 70 fixed-wing and rotary-wing aircraft including P-3CK Orion maritime patrol aircraft and AW159 Wildcat ASW helicopters.
 These aircraft operate from bases throughout South Korea, as well as from the ROK Navy's ships.

 The ROK Navy had operated about 30 S-2 anti-submarine warfare aircraft from 1976 to 2001.
 From 1977 to 1979, the Navy had acquired 12 Aérospatiale Alouette III helicopters for shipboard helicopter operations with ex-USN Gearing-class destroyers.
 The ROK Navy had acquired eight P-3C aircraft by 1996, and eight more P-3CK maritime patrol aircraft (ex-USN P-3B) were delivered to the ROK Navy by 2010 after undergoing extensive refurbishment and modernization.
 The Navy took delivery of the first batch of 12 Mk.99 Lynx helicopters in 1991; a second batch of 13 Mk.99A Super Lynx helicopters began delivery in 1999.
 In 2016, the Navy took delivery of eight AW159 Wildcats helicopters.
+Six P-8 Poseidon maritime patrol aircraft were acquired in 2024.